vaclavsvejcar/headroom/README.md

 ## This is the configuration file for Headroom.
 ## See https://github.com/vaclavsvejcar/headroom for more details.

-## Version of this config files (shouldn't be necessary to change).
-config-version: 1

 ## Defines the behaviour how to handle license headers, possible options are:
 ##   - add     = (default) adds license header to files with no existing header
 ##   - drop    = drops existing license header from without replacement